tammy-rb/IR2026/excercise3/README.md

 **Rationale**:

+We chose 0.62 because it is a commonly used mid-range cosine-similarity cutoff for Sentence-Transformer embeddings, and it matched our data by separating clear discourse shifts without fragmenting coherent argument spans

 * Values **above 0.62** → Strong semantic continuity (e.g., elaboration or clarification of the same idea)
 * Values **below 0.6** → Topic changes, speaker shifts, or transitions between different arguments
 * This threshold provides a balanced trade-off: